jwouters91/shybrid/README.md

 ...
 ```

+### Exporting template
+A template can exported as a CSV file.
+Every channel is exported as a row in the CSV dump.
+The order in which the channels are exported is depending on the order of the channels in the probe file.
+For proper reconstruction, the channels in the probe file should be order based on the actual geometry.
+More concretely, channels are assumed to be ordered by increasing x- and increasing y-coordinates, with the x-coordinate being the fastest changing variable.

+A subset of channels can be exported by using the zoom functionality.
+All channels which have their leftmost plotted point in the zoom window are considered for exporting.

+### Importing template
+Import a template from CSV, where every row in the CSV-file represents the waveform on a channel.
+The window size is automatically determined.

+When working with an imported template, the inspect template fit feature will be disabled until a spatial location is chosen and the template is actually inserted in the recording.

 ### Exporting hybrid data
 Note: the exported binary is vectorized using the C-style formatting (row-major), this independent of the format of the original data.
+As this might be different from the original data, the user has to keep this in mind when doing further processing.